sevagh/pq/README.md

 Basically, each message is preceded with a raw `varint32` containing the length of the message.
 Different streaming strategies are possible.
 I need to come up with a way to accomodate them all.

+In [length.rs](./src/length.rs) I got started on an enum to allow different types of length-delimiting.
+For instance I'm planning on adding `leb128` in addition to `varint32` which is implemented.
+This will probably be toggleable with a switch (i.e. `--delimiter="leb128|varint32"`).

 ### Portability with musl

 First, clone and compile `musl-gcc` on your system: